eliptr/grid_path_finder/README.md

 This project simulates a vacuum cleaner navigating through a room represented as a 2D grid with obstacles.
 It calculates and prints the shortest path from the vacuum cleaner's starting position to a target position, avoiding obstacles and only turning at viable corners.

-My program reads a 2D map of the room with obstacles.
-It detects all valid "corner" positions that can be used to change direction.
-It calculates the shortest viable path using a custom heuristic (A*-like approach).
+My program reads a 2D map of the room with obstacles.\n It detects all valid "corner" positions that can be used to change direction.\n It calculates the shortest viable path using a custom heuristic (A*-like approach).
 Outputs the path as a series of directions:
 L for Left